-Now that Quaker had won the MJ lottery, they had to let the world know about it and they ended up hitting a homerun on their first marketing campaign.
+Now that Quaker had won the MJ lottery, they had to let the world know about it.
+They ended up hitting a home run on their first marketing campaign.

 Here's the story behind the "Be Like Mike" campaign via Sports Business Daily.

 BBV Creative Director Bernie Pitzel had recently seen Disney’s “Jungle Book” with his 5-year-old, and the movie became the inspiration for the campaign.
 Pitzel mixed some Jordan footage from Nike ads with the song “I Want to Be Like You.”
 The sample ad ended with a message that read, “Be Like Mike.
 Drink Gatorade.”

 Steve Seyferth, then running the Gatorade account for BBV, recalls high-fives being exchanged when the sample creative was first shown to Gatorade marketers.
 Schmidt loved it immediately and promised to check with Jordan on whether it was permissible to call him “Mike” instead of the usual Michael.

 Everyone loved it but Disney, which asked for $1 million to license the song.

 Meanwhile, Jordan’s popularity blossomed, as the Bulls won their first NBA championship in June and MJ took home the NBA scoring title as well as both the regular-season and playoff MVP awards.

 By the time the agency began shooting in July, some assistance from Falk helped reduce Disney’s asking price to $250,000 — with the provision that the “Be Like Mike” slogan be eliminated.
 Seyferth remembers getting this news on a golf course with Schmidt.
 As soon as he repeated the offer, both men shook their heads no.